 Getting enough sleep is a very important factor when it comes to both mental and physical health, as well as your weight.

 Poor sleep it’s a major stressor that can cause your weight to stall.

 You will maximize your results if you sleep at least 8 hours at night.
-Getting more sleep overall may fix the problem and may help you lose weight.
+Studies show that getting more sleep may help you lose weight.

 You enjoy your cup of coffee with butter, coconut oil, and cream.
 I love it too, especially with some cinnamon and vanilla extract.
 Sounds delicious, right?

 This drink is promoted as a breakfast replacement for faster weight-loss.
 Having multiple cups of keto bulletproof coffee won’t help you through the process.

 Ditch the bulletproof coffee and fat bombs for a while and see what happens and how your body reacts!

 PS: If you don’t want to get so technical with your macros and are still confused about your daily requirements, but want to achieve excellent results, you can consider joining my program Keto For Fat Loss for expert help & daily motivation.
 This program is designed to you THE FAST RESULTS YOU WANT, REDUCE YOUR BODY FAT, IMPROVE YOUR OVERALL HEALTH & ENERGY LEVELS.